Source: The Constitution of the Pacific Theological College, 2017

 Purposes and Objectives

-- To be a means of making evident and strengthening our obedience towards the visions of ecumenism and oneness in Christ.
+- To be a means of making evident and strengthening obedience to Christ’s vision of ecumenism and unity.

-- To share with the world the ‘Pacificness’ and distinctive insights which God has given the Pacific Christians.
+- To share with the world, the distinctive insights which God has given the Pacific peoples.

 - To make evident to the world the missiological task that is the foundation of the College’s life and work.

 - To continue building the ecumenical community that God has mandated.

 - To address and to honour the diversity of culture and spiritual traditions.

 - To assist in providing for the Pacific Churches’ leaders, ministers and laity ecumenical, and inclusive training for ministry that integrates academic theology, sociology, and missiology, and that is relevant for ministry in the diverse contexts of the Pacific.

 - To provide research that is relevant for the contexts of the Pacific.